-Three unregistered goats are where it started.
+Three unregistered goats are how it started.
 They began our journey into a more serious and registered herd.
 Vera, our Mini Saanen, was born in May 2016 and was the first doe to have kids and be milked at the farm.
 She learned to be milked while we learned to milk - let me just say, this is not recommended at all!
 It was terribly frustrating for both human and goat.
 Thankfully, it all worked out very well and Vera is now consistently the easiest doe to milk by hand or machine!

 Vera gave us Severide in her first kidding, our mostly Saanen buck.
 He is an absolute goof ball and a love bug.
 Even though he is mixed, he throws very Saanen kids who are quite thick in body.
-Severide enjoys the summers as a pack goat on hikes.

 Trouble, our Lamancha/Alpine doe was the only horned doe on our farm.
 (This is not recommended.)
 She was named at only a day old and the name has fit her perfectly over the years.
 She isn't mean, just the first to get into trouble and tell you about it.
 Trouble now lives in Vermont with a dear friend.

 Our registered herd of Alpines came to us from a good friend in northern Vermont at Four Meadows Farm.
 Needing to devote his time to other very important parts of life, he offered his entire herd to us.
 We hope to continue to improve this herd and definitely enjoy all of them very much.